 How Celebrating Shabbat at Wendy’s Illustrates the Importance of Community

-“Wendy’s Shabbat” is a documentary about a large group of 80-98 year old people in Palm Springs who get together every Saturday for an inexpensive but meaningful celebration.
-You really can not watch this video and not hope that you will have something similar when you get old — or even now for that matter.
+The documentary film “Wendy’s Shabbat” is a about a large group of people, ages 80 to 98, in Palm Springs, California who get together every Saturday for an inexpensive, but meaningful, celebration.
+You really can not watch this video and not hope that you will have something similar when you get old.

-Shabbat at Wendy’s is an incredibly modest idea with enormously meaningful consequences.
+This gathering was an incredibly modest idea that has had enormously meaningful consequences.

-The movie drives home the point about the importance of friendships and a sense of belonging.
-As Roberta Mahler, 87, says: “Living by yourself and having a group like going to Wendy’s gives you a feeling of belonging.
-And, 97 year old Rabbbi Isaiah Zeldin (possibly the world’s oldest Rabbi) opines, “In Judaeism, ritual is what keeps the people together.”
-And, it is clear that this weekly ritual does bring a large group together.
+The movie drives home the importance of friendships and a sense of belonging.
+As Roberta Mahler, 87, says, “Living by yourself and having a group like going to Wendy’s gives you a feeling of belonging.”
+And, 97-year-old Rabbi Isaiah Zeldin opines, “In Judaism, ritual is what keeps the people together.”
+It is clear that this weekly ritual does bring a large group together.

-Research backs up this the importance of feeling bound to something.
-Lewis Richmond, author of “Aging as a Spiritual Practice: A Contemplative Guide to Growing Older and Wiser“, cites scientific research about the importance of belonging, and how essential a factor it is for healthy aging.
+Research backs up the importance of feeling bound to something.
+Lewis Richmond, author of “Aging as a Spiritual Practice: A Contemplative Guide to Growing Older and Wiser,” cites scientific research about the importance of belonging, and how essential a factor it is for healthy aging.

-What Interviews with the Very Old Teach Us About Happiness?
+Interviews with the Very Old Teach Us About Happiness

 John Leland wrote a fascinating series of articles about being old.
-He figured that the stories would be about: “the fears and hardships of aging: a fall in the kitchen, an aching leg that did not get better, days segueing into nights without human contact. ”
+For him, these stories were about the fears and hardships of aging: a fall in the kitchen, an aching leg that did not get better, days segueing into nights without human contact.

 However, what he found was something quite different.
-From Helen Moses (90) and her love affair to John Sorensen (91) and his love of opera, Leland discovered that when these older people described their lives they focused on what they could do, not what they could not do.
+From Helen Moses and her love affair with John Sorensen and his love of opera, Leland discovered that when these older people described their lives they focused on what they could do, not what they could not do.
 They looked forward to little things.
-At 92, Ping Wong declared, “I try not to think about bad things.
+At 92 years old, Ping Wong declared, “I try not to think about bad things.
 It’s not good for old people to complain.”

-“Age of Champions” is a 2012 documentary about the people who compete in the senior olympics.
-From women’s basketball to pole vault, the very old have not lost their competitive spirit — nor their athletic ability.
+“Age of Champions” is a documentary about the people who compete in the senior Olympics.
+From women’s basketball to pole vault, the very old have not lost their competitive spirit, nor their athletic ability.

-How Your Grandkids (Or Even Friends Your Own Age) Can Keep You Vital Through Play
+How Your Grandkids Can Keep You Vital Through Play

-Stuart Brown is a pioneering researcher on the VERY serious topic of….
-PLAY!
-In his thoroughly documented TED Talk, he makes the compelling argument that play is vital not only to positive development in children but is also a big part of being happy, smart adults.
+Stuart Brown is a pioneering researcher on the very serious topic of play!
+In his TED Talk, he makes the compelling argument that play is vital for both children and adults.

-Brown claims that the opposite of play is not work, but it’s depression.
+Brown claims that the opposite of play is not work, it’s depression.
 Keep playing!

 Is There a Fountain of Youth?